dorisobor/website-mockup/README.md

 ## Description
 A group assignment we did in class were each person had to do a prototype based on the other's mockkup and wireframes.

+## Resources
+ - HTML/CSS
+ - Sass
+ The website is responsive.